Student Visa Australia

 Can I work full-time?

-- Family members of Masters and PhD students may apply for unresticted work rights once the primary student has commenced his or her Masters or PhD course.
+- Family members of Masters and PhD students may apply for unrestricted work rights once the primary student has commenced his or her Masters or PhD course.
 This also applies to AusAid dependants of Masters and PhD students.

 When can I travel to Australia and do I need a return ticket?

-- Your student visa can be granted a maximum of 12 weeks (2 months and 3 weeks) before your course commencement date.
+- Your Australian student visa can be granted a maximum of 12 weeks (2 months and 3 weeks) before your course commencement date.

 - You may travel to Australia on a one-way ticket if you hold a student visa.

 - Do I have to leave Australia within 28 days of my course completion?
 No. You may remain in Australia until your visa expires or is cancelled.
-If you plan to remain in Australia you must apply for another course, another visa, or depart Australia after your graduation.
+If you plan to remain in Australia you must apply for another visa, or depart Australia after your graduation.

 - I want to travel overseas.
-When should I make my further student visa application?
+When should I make my further student visa Australia application?
 You need to make your application for a further student visa before your current visa expires and ensure that you comply with all your visa conditions.
-As a valid student visa allows you multiple travel you can apply either before your departure or when you return to Australia.
-If your visa is expiring shortly, you may be asked by airport staff on your arrival to Australia to demonstrate your intention to continue studying in Australia.
+As a valid Australian student visa allows you multiple travels you can apply either before your departure or when you return to Australia.
+If your student visa is expiring shortly, you may be asked by airport staff on your arrival to Australia to demonstrate your intention to continue studying in Australia.
 Your confirmation of enrolment or letter of offer or graduation from your education provider should be used to demonstrate this intention.

 - Can I return to Australia after visiting family members overseas and apply for graduate skilled permanent residence?
 Yes, but you must ensure that you comply with all your visa conditions.
 You should consider making an application for a Graduate Skilled (subclass 497) visa before you depart Australia, as this visa is most applicable to your situation.